 When Employees Need a Leave of Absence Agreement

 If you plan to take a leave from employment, a leave of absence agreement protects you and your position in the company.
-Leave of absence agreements is contracts.
-They are a written guarantee you won’t lose your job, your seniority, or your place in the company due to your leave.
+A leave of absence agreement is a contract.
+It’s a written guarantee you won’t lose your job, your seniority, or your place in the company due to your leave.

-It also details expectations about benefits, conditions that must be met during the leave and immediately before return from leave, and how an employee’s leave may transform into a termination.
+It also details expectations about benefits, conditions you must meet during the leave and immediately before your return from leave, and how your leave may transform into a termination.